nponsard/space_colonizer/README.md

 # space_colonizer
 a space invader clone on python

-#launch the game
+Launch the game
-You can run he game by executing it with python
+You can run he game by executing main.py with python